 This is a super popular spot for locals!
 Put on a bathing suit, grab a towel and dress up for a hike.
 After arriving in Hveragerði head in the direction of the mountains and simply follow the river into the landscape.
 The hiking trails on either side of the river will charm you excessively.
 Just be sure to not stray.
 There are a lot of mini geysers and cracks opening up, clearly visible by the steam rising out of the earth.

 After an easy one-hour hike you will reach information signs and a mini car park that will point you towards Reykjadalur valley.
 (This takes another 30-40 minutes) Past discoloured mud (don’t touch!) and pillars of scalding water drops you walk up the mountains.
 The goal is to reach the area where the river is no longer cold but also not boiling hot.
 There most likely will be Icelandians already lounging back in the thermal waters.
+Reykjadalur valley and its hot streams make for a great day trip from Reykjavik!

-How to get there: Get six bus tickets for the entirety of the trip.
+Get six bus tickets for the entirety of the trip.
 Again, keep the transfer ticket to travel within Reykjavik.
 From Mjódd, take the #51 or #52 and get off at Hveragerði/Shell, then walk past the run covered in graffiti and turn right towards the mountain.
 Follow the stream and look out for the markers along the path.
 The hike takes roughly two hours.

 Where to Stay in Reykjavik

 Staying in the city center is a good idea to catch the sunset over the harbour with Mount Esja in the background.
 To eat the best Icelandian hot dog nearby and catch the bus to get your Reykjavik day trips.
 So why not stay in a cosy bed and breakfast, such as Hotel Reykjavík Centrum ?
 For a more hotel feel, for example look into the Grand Hotel Reykjavík.
+There are plenty of hotls from which you can plan your Iceland day trips from Reykjavik.

 Reykjavik Day Trip – Yes or No?